andrew103/irc_bots/README.md

 To run a bot, run from the terminal with `python bot_script.py`.

 Follow the pattern of `bot_template.py` for making new bots.

+You can find IRC commands to use [here](https://wiki.inspircd.org/Commands).